dmccreary/micropython-clocks-and-watches/src/sort-glossary/glossary-sorted.md

 **Example:** Parsing weather data from online APIs.

+#### LED Clock Displays
+A digital timepiece display using light-emitting diodes arranged in segments or matrices to show time information.

+**Example:** Using a four-digit seven-segment LED display to show hours and minutes.

 #### LED Matrix
 An array of light-emitting diodes arranged in rows and columns that can display patterns, numbers, or text.